jpalioto/NSV/README.md

 # NSV_Hackfest

-Work done during the Microsoft Hackfest 2018.
+Work done for the ML model during the Microsoft Hackfest 2018.